AngeloDarwiche/AngeloDarwiche/README.md

 Beyond schoolwork and hobbies, I am also working on a passion project called Project Cyberfantasy.
 You can check out our progress by following this [link](https://github.com/EdgarSjoberg/ProjectCyberfantasy).
 For this project, we are learning Unreal Engine 5 and Visual Scripting.
 All assets, music and more will be developed by us internally with the aid from friends and collaborators.

-If you wanna learn more about be, then check out my socials!
+If you wanna learn more about me, then check out my socials!